 thinking about buying a home?

 Due to these, the demand for homes especially, in the United States, has been on an upward move causing the prices of home to skyrocket.
 Cities such as Boston Massachusetts have seen tremendous increases in home prices.
 You no longer need to live in a luxury home to see exorbitant prices.
 Real estate agents and brokers must work with other industries like the insurance, construction and environment sector to ensure the challenges that exist are met.
 You never know when disaster is going to occur.
 You don’t have to live in Florida or in a coastal area to need insurance.
 As part of the process in purchasing a home, insurance is an additional cost to consider.
 Don’t let the name fool you, you will still need homeowners insurance even if you are renting out your property.
 In case of a deductible (where you have to co-share with the insurer), the cost might not be disclosed immediately with the aim of keeping the cost friendly to the buyer.
-Every buyer should bear in mind that there is a cost of insuring your home.
+Every buyer should bear in mind that there is a cost of ensuring your home.
 Armed with that knowledge it calls for research on what should inform us on what to settle on.

 The amount of deductible to pay.

 Once you engage with an insurance company, you agree to pay some amount of money that will eventually help the insurance company indemnify you.
 The amount is informed by several factors like the risk involved, the time of the insurance will cover and the nature of the contract among others.
 Financial advisers advocate for a policy that requires a high deductible amount since they view it as a way of saving for the future.
 As a home buyer, one should sit and critically evaluate his financial muscles and weigh whether the investment is worth.
-It is not logical to save at the expense of critical things like educating children or health of the family.
+It is not logical to save at the expense of critical things like educating children or the health of the family.

 The location of the home.